thebinaryfelix/galaxies-api-demo/readme.md

 #### Objectives

-- Show a demo API using a simple server setup with [Express.js](https://expressjs.com/);
+- Show a demo API using a simple server setup with [Express.js](https://expressjs.com/)
-- Document its routes and params in [Swagger](https://swagger.io/);
+- Document its routes and params in [Swagger](https://swagger.io/)
-- Create a basic project structure for designing APIs with Javascript.
+- Create a basic project structure for designing APIs with Javascript

 ### **Run the project**

-- Download or clone this repo
+1. Download or clone this repo
-- Run `npm install` to download project dependencies
+2. Run `npm install` to download project dependencies
-- Run `npm start`
+3. Run `npm start`
-- Project will run on `http://localhost:3000` by default
+4. Project will run on `http://localhost:3000` by default

 #### To open the endpoint docs access: `http://localhost:3000/api-docs`